junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 ### Upload Sketch to Arduino

-To program Arduino Uno, upload the sketch to the Arduino Uno by clicking the **Upload** button on the top left corner of the Arduino IDE (Arrow icon).
+To program the Arduino Uno, upload the sketch by clicking the **Upload** button at the top left corner of the Arduino IDE (Arrow icon).

 [//]: # (put upload process gif here)
 ![upload sketch](images/upload-sketch.png)

+It is recommended that you verify the sketch program before uploading it to the Arduino Uno.
+You can verify the sketch by clicking the tick mark icon.

 ### Monitor Sensor Data